Quibi: What is it? And why did it fail?

 How long will Quibi's service stay available to watch?

-Quibi hasn't specified how long Quibi will remain up and operational to stream.
-Quibi said subscribers will receive separate notifications about the final date they can watch the service.
+Quibi said it expect the service will stop streaming on or around Dec.
+1. It previously said subscribers will receive separate notifications about the final date they can watch the service.

-Quibi had already scheduled new programming to premiere next month: The second season of prank show Punk'd, its most popular title at launch, was set to come out Nov.
+Quibi had already scheduled new programming to premiere next month: Among other titles, the second season of prank show Punk'd, its most popular title at launch, was set to come out Nov.
 16. A week before that, Quibi was supposed to debut a new show from the Russo Brothers, known for directing Marvel blockbusters including Avengers: Endgame, the highest grossing movie ever.

 What happens to all the shows Quibi released?
 What about shows made for Quibi that haven't come out yet?

+It's unclear if the two-year exclusive period for Quibi would still be enforced once Quibi shuts down.

-However long it takes for content creators to regain the rights these shows, it's likely that this programming will be scattered to the wind, with some programs potentially popping up elsewhere for viewers to watch and some disappearing into the ether.
+However long it takes for content creators to regain the rights these shows, it's likely that this programming will be scattered to the wind, with some programs potentially popping up elsewhere for viewers.
+Some may disappear into the ether.

 Quibi's cheapest tier is $5 a month and includes advertising.
 Its ad-free tier is $8 a month.
-Quibi doesn't offer annual subscriptions.
+Quibi doesn't offer annual subscriptions; when it shuts down, it won't have unused longer-term subscriptions that it needs to refund.
+It recommended any subscribers with questions should contact help@quibi.com.

 Quibi offered 90-day free trials for people who signed up anytime before May 1.
-After that passed, Quibi's standard free trial narrowed to two weeks, which still stands for anyone who wants to check out the service before it shutters.
+After that passed, Quibi's standard free trial narrowed to two weeks, which appears to still stand for anyone who wants to check out the service before it shutters.

 To compare costs, Netflix -- the world's dominant subscription video service, which never has ads -- offers its cheapest subscription at $9 a month in the US, one dollar more than ad-free Quibi.
 Disney Plus costs $7 a month in the US without any advertising, a buck cheaper.